How Do I Submit an Appeal to Amazon That Actually Works: Best Practices for Amazon Sellers

 1. Address the Root Cause Clearly and Specifically

 Amazon expects you to identify the exact issue that led to the problem.
-Avoid generic statements or simply quoting back customer complaints or Amazon’s notification.
+Avoid generic statements or simply quoting back customer complaints or Amazon’s notifications.

 Pinpoint the root cause of the issue and explain it in detail.
 For example, if a listing was deactivated due to trademark infringement, state exactly which part of your content violated the policy.